A special case of a conjecture of Hellerstein, Shen and Williamson: Continuation of the proof in the transcendental case

 \begin{lem} The function $ f/f''$ is real entire and has order of growth at most $1$.
 If $f/f''$ is a polynomial then $f$ satisfies conclusion (i), (ii) or (iv) of Theorem \ref{thm1}. \end{lem} \textit{Proof.} The growth estimate follows from (\ref{ww3}) and Lemma \ref{lemlevinost}.
 If $f/f''$ is a polynomial then $f$ has finitely many poles and a standard application of the Wiman-Valiron theory \cite{Hay5} implies that $f/f''$ has degree at most $1$.
 If $f/f''$ is constant then evidently $f$ satisfies conclusion (i) or (ii), whereas if $f/f''$ has degree $1$ a real linear change of variables leads to $f$ satisfying equation (\ref{bessel}), in which case Lemma \ref{lembesselsoln} delivers conclusion (iv). $\Box$ Assume henceforth that $f$ and $f/f''$ are both transcendental.
 Then Lemmas \ref{lemrealzeros} and \ref{lemww2} together imply that

 \begin{lem} $f$ has infinitely many zeros. \end{lem} \textit{Proof.} Suppose that $f$ has finitely many zeros.
-Then so has $f''$, and so the main result of \cite{La5} shows that $f'/f$ is a rational function, and hence so is $f''/f$, contrary to the assumption just made. $\Box$ \begin{lem} $f$ has infinitely many poles. \end{lem} \textit{Proof.} Suppose that $f$ has finitely many poles.
+Then so has $f''$, and hence $f'/f$ is a rational function, by the main result of \cite{La5}, and so is $f''/f$, contrary to the assumption just made. $\Box$ \begin{lem} $f$ has infinitely many poles. \end{lem} \textit{Proof.} Suppose that $f$ has finitely many poles.
 Then Section \ref{levostfact} shows that $L = f'/f$ has a representation $L = P\psi$, where $P$ and $\psi$ are real meromorphic functions such that $\psi(H^+) \subseteq H^+$ and $P$ has finitely many poles.
-Combining (\ref{ww3}) with (\ref{C1}) delivers $\mathfrak{T}(r, P) = O( \log r )$ as $r \to + \infty$, and so $P$ has order at most $1$, by Lemma \ref{lemlevinost}.
+Combining (\ref{C1}) with (\ref{ww3}) delivers $\mathfrak{T}(r, P) = O( \log r )$ as $r \to + \infty$, and so $P$ has order at most $1$, by Lemma \ref{lemlevinost}.

 Suppose first that $P$ is transcendental with infinitely many zeros.
-Then Lemma \ref{lemrealzeros} implies that $P(z)$ tends to infinity as $z \to \infty$ on $i\R^+$, faster than any power of $|z|$, and so does $L(z)$, by Lemma \ref{lemlevin}.
+Then Lemma \ref{lemrealzeros} implies that $P(z)$ tends to infinity as $z \to \infty$ on $i\R^+$, faster than any power of $|z|$, and so does $L(z)$, by (\ref{C1}).
 The fact that $P$ has real zeros implies that, again as $z \to \infty$ on $i\R^+$,

 which contradicts (\ref{f/f''big}).

 Next, if $P$ is transcendental with finitely many zeros then $zL(z)$ tends to $0$ on one of the rays $\arg z = \pi /4, 3 \pi /4$ and to $\infty$ on the other, by (\ref{C1}), contradicting Lemma \ref{lemnorfam}.